Guide · updated July 2026

 Grade.us

 A long-running review-campaign tool now part of the Traject family, popular with agencies for its campaign builder and reporting.
-Current pricing isn't clearly published on its site; third-party sources report Solo at $110/month up to a $400 agency tier.
+Current pricing isn't clearly published on its site — confirm directly with the vendor before committing.
 Solid, established — but showing its age next to newer AI-native tools.

 • Proven review-campaign workflows